GOKOP/PixTxt/README.md

 ## Building

 To build the SFML and libspng examples you need SFML and libspng.
 Currently there's no install step, idk how that works.
-I'll add it later.
+I'll add it later, maybe.
 Public headers are in the `include` directory.
+If you have Doxygen installed and CMake can find it, documentation will be built.
+Otherwise it won't.
+If it was then it's under `build/docs`.

 ```bash
 mkdir build && cd build